 - Imodium, Maalox and Kaopectate are the most commonly-used over-the-counter treatments for diarrhea.
 They are just as effective, if not more effective, than most of the prescription medications available on the market, but they do not cure diarrhea.
 They only provide temporary relief of the symptom of diarrhea.

-- There can be risks when taking it long term.
+- There can be risks when taking them long term, and many potential side effects.
 Loperamide is an opioid medication, and therefore there is potential for abuse.
 We strongly recommend against using it long term.

 - Bentyl (Dicyclomine)

-- Dicyclomine is an antispasmodic drug used for diarrhea.
+- Dicyclomine is an antispasmodic drug that has been around since the 1950s and is used for diarrhea.
 Potential side effects include constipation, nausea, bloating, lightheadedness, weakness, blurred vision, and dry eyes.

 - Lotronex (Alosetron)

 - Lotronex may be used by women with diarrhea.
-It has serious potential side-effects, including bloody diarrhea, abdominal pain, constipation, bloating, gas, and nausea.
+It has serious potential side-effects, described in Lancet, including bloody diarrhea, abdominal pain, constipation (in up to 75% of patients), bloating, gas, and nausea.

 - This drug is made in El Salvador and the FDA has issued a warning about it saying it can interfere with your body’s ability to make critical red and white blood cells.
-Taking this drug can lead to serious health problems and for high-risk persons, even death.
+Taking this drug can lead to serious health problems and even death.

 - Questran (Cholestyramine)

 - Cholestyramine is a medication that binds bile.
-It is sometimes used in IBS patients who have problems with their gallbladder.
+It is sometimes used in IBS patients who have problems with their gallbladder and have diarrhea, as described in the American Journal of Gastroenterology.
 It may help with certain types of diarrhea, but it is not a cure for most types of IBS.

 IBS MEDICATIONS FOR CRAMPING

-Stomach cramps or abdominal spasms are key symptoms of IBS.
-They are usually in the lower half of the belly and sometimes get worse after meals and feel better after a bowel movement.
+Stomach cramps or abdominal spasms are common symptoms of IBS.
+They are often in the lower half of the belly, but can be in the the middle or upper abdomen.
+Some people get worse after meals and feel better after a bowel movement.

 - Levsin (Hyoscyamine)

-- Hyoscyamine is an antispasmodic drug used to treat abdominal cramping.
-Side effects include constipation, bloating, heartburn, nausea, insomnia, dizziness, and headaches, as well as many others
+- Hyoscyamine is an antispasmodic drug that has been around since the 1950s.
+It is used to treat abdominal cramping.
+Side effects include constipation, bloating, heartburn, nausea, insomnia, dizziness, and headaches, as well as many others.

 - Librax (Chlordiazepoxide and Clidinium)